yasingole/Dev-Ops-Project/README.md

 ## Overview

-This project is an automated infrastructure deployment and CI/CD project that leverages the power of AWS, Terraform, GitHub Actions, and Git to deploy a Nginx Web App in three different production environments.
+This project is an automated infrastructure deployment and CI/CD project that leverages the power of AWS, Terraform, GitHub Actions, and Git to deploy an Nginx Web App in three different production environments.

 This project focuses on: